-- Each week, you will complete a set of Learning Curve games, one Video Toolkit assignment, and one Psychlnvestigator assignment. - See the document called "Joining LaunchPad" in the "Start here!" module for instructions on how to join LaunchPad. - There are ABSOLUTELY NO MAKE-UPS of these weekly LaunchPad assignments. - I will reveal your points in the Canvas gradebook on Thursdays. - You can't rely on the "percentage completed" feedback from the LaunchPad gradebook.
+- Each week, you will complete a set of Learning Curve games, one Student Video Activity assignment, and one Concepts in Action assignment. - See the document called "Joining LaunchPad" in the "Start here!" module for instructions on how to join LaunchPad. - There are ABSOLUTELY NO MAKE-UPS of these weekly LaunchPad assignments. - I will reveal your points in the Canvas gradebook on Thursdays. - You can't rely on the "percentage completed" feedback from the LaunchPad gradebook.
 The system doesn't know that you get to select ONE activity from the Student Video Activity folder. - When I reveal your points in Canvas, you will see your correct scores for that category.